 How to Set Up a Home Exchange

 Most home exchange organizations charge a monthly or yearly membership fee.
-Many allow you to search their databases on the Internet or view sample listings for free before joining.
+Many allow you to search their databases or view sample listings for free before joining.
 There are also a number of organizations that do not charge a membership fee, but you may find that you’ll get more serious offers as part of a network in which members have paid money for their listing.
 Home exchanging makes for a great way to save on accommodations for longer trips as well, as at the most you only pay a membership fee.

 Some organizations will provide you with detailed guidance on how to arrange a swap or even arrange one for you.

 Once you have chosen a company to work with, the best strategy is to plan as far in advance as possible and to be flexible about dates.
 In your listing and in your offer letter that’s emailed to a potential exchange partner, describe your home and family, your neighborhood, transportation, community facilities, and attractions—anything you can think of to make a swap desirable.
 You can also usually upload photos of your home to include with your listing.
 If you’re turned down by a prospective exchange partner, ask to be kept in mind next year.